Sarawak: Broadcasting

 Sarawak launched its radio service on 7 June 1954, which became a part of Radio Malaysia when it joined Malaysia in 1963 and later part of the bigger Radio Televisyen Malaysia (RTM) in 1969 when the nation's radio and television operations merged.
 It did not have television service until 30 August 1975, when RTM TV1 was made available for East Malaysian viewers.
-RTM has six branches in the state - a main office in capital city Kuching and five other offices in Sri Aman, Sibu, Bintulu, Miri and Limbang.
+RTM has six branches in the state - a main office in capital city Kuching and five other offices in Simanggang, Sibu, Bintulu, Miri and Limbang.
 The main office produces news and shows for RTM's television channels and operates four state radio channels, namely Sarawak FM, Red FM and Wai FM Iban and Bidayuh networks, whereas five other offices operate district radio channels such as Sri Aman FM, Sibu FM, Bintulu FM, Miri FM and Limbang FM.
 On 7 April 1998, NTV7 was launched by Sarawakian businessman Mohd Effendi Norwawi under the ownership of Natseven TV Sdn Bhd.
 Before its acquisition by Media Prima Berhad in 2005, it had a studio in the state capital.
 However, Sarawak didn't have its own true TV station until 10 October 2020, when it launched TVS, thus becoming the first region in Malaysia to own its TV station.
 It is currently available in Astro, Astro NJOI and myFreeview (MYTV Broadcasting) and available in 4 languages: Malay, English, Iban and Chinese (Mandarin).
-Commercial radio channels based in the state include Cats FM and TEA FM, respectively established on 8 August 1996 and 1 August 2015.
+Commercial radio channels based in the state include Cats FM and TEA FM, respectively launched on 8 August 1996 and 1 August 2015.

 Transportation

 Much like many former British territories, Sarawak uses a dual carriageway with the left-hand traffic rule.
 As of 2013, Sarawak had a total of 32091 km of connected roadways, with 18003 km being paved state routes, 8313 km of dirt tracks, 4352 km of gravel roads, and 1424 km of paved federal highway.
 The primary route in Sarawak is the Pan Borneo Highway, which runs from Sematan, Sarawak, through Brunei to Tawau, Sabah.
 Despite being a major highway, the condition of the road is poor leading to numerous accidents and fatalities.
 16 billion ringgit worth of contracts were awarded to a number of local companies in December 2016 to add new vehicle and pedestrian bridges, interchanges and bus shelters to the highway as part of a multi-phase project.

-A railway line existed before the war, but the last remnants of the line were dismantled in 1959.
+A railway line existed before World War II, but the last remnants of the line were dismantled in 1959.
 A rail project was announced in 2008 to be in line with the transport needs of SCORE, but as yet no construction work has begun despite an anticipated completion date in 2015.
 In 2017, the Sarawak government proposed a light rail system (Kuching Line) connecting Kuching, Samarahan and Serian divisions with anticipated completion in 2020.
 Currently, buses are the primary mode of public transportation in Sarawak with interstate services connecting the state to Sabah, Brunei, and Pontianak (Indonesia).